Dropbox vs OneDrive – Which should you choose?

 Dropbox and OneDrive are highly intuitive cloud storage systems.
 They’re also two of the most popular systems available today.
 Why is that?
 And what are the major differences between the two?
 Learn the ins and outs of these popular tools with this guide which details positives and negatives of both.

 Dropbox gives 2GB free.
 OneDrive gives 5GB free.
 Dropbox gives 2TB for $16.58/month.
 OneDrive gives 6TB for $9.99/month.

 Dropbox gives unlimited storage for $20/user/month.
-OneDrive gives unlimited storage for $10/user/month.
+OneDrive for business gives unlimited storage for $10/user/month.

 Another way these products differ is in their security features.
 Both Dropbox and OneDrive strive to offer top-notch security for files stored on their systems.
-However, they go about it in different ways that leave certain flaws.
+However, they go about it in different ways, both with peculiar flaws.
 Where Dropbox excels is its extensive login encryption.
-OneDrive protects users from outside data attacks, but unfortunately leaves vulnerabilities based on user-error.
+OneDrive protects users from outside data attacks but unfortunately leaves vulnerabilities based on user-error.

-Because of Dropbox and OneDrive security deficiencies, businesses with sensitive data should consider a digital asset management, which promotes strengthened security of files.
+Because of the Dropbox and OneDrive security deficiencies, businesses with sensitive data should consider digital asset management, which promotes strengthened security of files.

 The first thing to consider is your current apps, programs and software.
 If you’re in need of extensive tools such as word processors and presentation programs on top of cloud storage, OneDrive is the easy choice.
 This is because it includes the Office 365 suite with storage package purchases.
 If you’re restricted financially, OneDrive makes the most sense as it is the less costly of the systems.